American Airlines Flight 11: Reports from flight attendants

 The commission suggested the hijackers attacked the flight attendants to get a cockpit key, to force one of them to open the cockpit door, or to lure the captain or first officer out of the cockpit.
 It is theorized that Atta initiated the hijacking by giving a signal and that the al-Shehri brothers made the first move by attacking Martin and Arestegui; Sweeney said that Martin was badly injured and being given oxygen.
 Sweeney and Ong said Arestegui's injuries were not as serious.
 Ong said she heard loud arguing after the hijackers entered the cockpit.

 It is believed that the hijackers either killed or incapacitated Ogonowski and McGuinness.
 (Note: A news miscommunication first reported that Ogonowski was held captive in the cockpit and had thought to activate the cockpit radio, to allow ground control to listen to Atta's remarks for the passengers, although this assertion does not align with the description of events as laid out in the 9/11 Commission Report.)
 Sweeney said that one of the hijackers had shown her a device with red and yellow wires that appeared to be a bomb.
-Ong and Sweeney said that the coach passengers did not seem to fully understand the peril, and were under the impression from the flight attendants that there was a routine medical emergency in the front section of the plane (it is possible that the passengers evacuated from first and business, who witnessed the attack, went along with this in order to prevent the spread of panic) and that the other flight attendants were helping passengers and finding medical supplies.
+Ong and Sweeney said that the coach passengers did not seem to fully understand the peril and were under the impression from the flight attendants that there was a routine medical emergency in the front section of the plane and that the other flight attendants were helping passengers and finding medical supplies.
 Ong said Lewin appeared to be dead, while Sweeney said that al-Suqami had attacked Lewin.
 Lewin was seated in 9B, and al-Suqami sat directly behind him in 10B.

 One version of events is that al-Suqami attacked Lewin, unprovoked, to frighten other passengers and crew into compliance.
 (Note: On Flight 93, Mark Rothenberg was stabbed to death prior to the hijacking, and seated in a similar position, just in front of the rear-most hijacker.)
 Alternatively, Lewin, an American-Israeli Internet entrepreneur who understood Arabic, and had served as an officer in the elite Sayeret Matkal special operations unit of the Israel Defense Forces, may have attempted to intervene in the hijacking, and confronted the hijackers in front of him, unaware of al-Suqami behind him.
 Lewin is believed to be the first fatality in the 9/11 attacks.
-During a four-minute call to the American Airlines operations center, Ong provided information about lack of communication with the cockpit, lack of access to the cockpit, and that she thought someone had sprayed Mace in the business class cabin.
-She also provided the seat locations of the hijackers, which later helped investigators to determine their identities.
+During a four-minute call to the American Airlines operations center, Ong stated that phone calls and attempts to gain entry to the cockpit were unsuccessful and that she thought someone had sprayed Mace in the business class cabin.
+Between the two of them, Ong and Sweeney also provided the seat numbers of the hijackers, which later helped investigators to determine their identities.